kammitama5/kammitama5.github.io/_posts/2020-08-15-Saturday-August-15th.md

   both of whom had been interns last summer and secured full-time offers the following summer.
 One was also a past Code 2040 Fellow, too!
 - I was able to give five presentations; one for another office, one for the organization and three for my team this summer.
 I definitely got used to timing, rehearsing and giving presentations about my work!
 The company also has a very strong ERG presence and is part of the [Hidden Genius project](https://www.hiddengeniusproject.org/), which I enjoyed learning about (it is also based out of Oakland).
+I also reconnected with a friend who runs PCB workshops in San Francisco; the same one who I used to take the Greyhound bus many years ago for 8 to 13 hours to take the classes of.
+Talk about full circle!
+Now I was interning at the same company, when many years ago I could only dream of spending the day there, learning and making.
+We met up and he told me when I was next in SF post-Covid, we could definitely take some time to chat.
+So that was really great.
 - My time during the Code 2040 Fellowship very much influenced my deciding to work on a project I'm working on, and I'm really thankful that especially this year, I participated in Code 2040.